mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Torie's husband died on January 5, 2022.
 She has not remarried during 2023, but she has a 15-year-old dependent daughter.
 Torie's filing status in 2023 should be:

 A. Single
-B. **Qualifying surviving spouse (QSS) correct**
+B. Qualifying surviving spouse (QSS). correct
 C. Head of household
 D. Married filing jointly

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 83% of students.

 Correct Answer Explanation for B: